Chinatown Point: History

 When it first opened, the mall was at the forefront of shopping in Singapore.
 There were countless curio shops, pawn shops and jewelry stores.
 Like many old malls in Singapore, the shopping centre declined in popularity when newer malls opened within the region.

 In July 2010, the mall was bought over from City Developments Limited by Perennial (Singapore) Retail Management for S$250 million.
 The mall then underwent a S$90 million makeover from 2011 to 2012 which increased its total retail floor area by 18 percent.

 Architecture

 Originally, the mall featured 2 spiralling podiums.
 One of the podiums was converted into a flat space and it now features a spiralling central atrium, where shoppers can walk from the highest level of the shopping mall to the first level.
 Other renovation works included the installation of a dome-shaped ceiling in the central atrium, carpeting on some levels and a giant LED screen.
 The basement carpark has also been relocated to higher levels for more retail space.
 A pedestrian link to the Chinatown MRT station was also built.
+There is also a connecting bridge to Hong Lim Market & Food Center.